DimensionFoundation/MNSY-Protocol/README.md

 Agent keys are located in `/agent_keys`.
 Their filenames are in the form of `{Sequential|Hex-4}_{Fingerprint|Hex-8}`.

+### Instance Keys

+Instance keys are used as identifiers of sessions.

+Pour exemple, if I keep 3 active sessions with Twitter and 2 active sessions with Linode on my computer, I would have 5 instance keys.

+### Device Keys

+Device keys are only used to securely transfer keys across devices.

+One device key should only be used once.

 ## Information Structure

 ### Replacement Chain